 There may be other brand names for this medicine.

 You should not receive this medicine if you have had an allergic reaction to Xenon Xe 133.

 - A nurse or other trained health professional will give you this medicine.

 - This medicine is a gas that you will breathe in through your mouth.
 After you receive the medicine, you will have a CT scan or other type of x-ray test.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine

-- While using this medicine, you may be exposed to the dangers of radiation.
-Talk to your doctor about this risk and precautions you need to take.
+- While using this medicine, you may be exposed to radiation.
+Talk with your doctor if you have concerns about this.

 Possible Side Effects While Using This Medicine